FM 4-0: Sustainment Operations (Final Draft)

 Unit S3/G3, Mission Training Centers (MTC), Training Support Centers (TSC), CTCs, Modeling and Simulation personnel (FA57 and CP36), and those involved in planning and supporting sustainment constructive exercise.

 The United States Army Reserve Command (USARC) has established and conducts multiple named training exercise events to build and assess multi-functional / function sustainment unit training readiness.
 As Total Army (AC, ARNG, USAR) units are developing, updating their training plan exercise events, in support of "Train As You Fight" Total Army, the USARC exercises description event document provides valuable information for commanders / staff on potential training event opportunities.
 Forces from Army Active Component, Army National Guard, and other US Services/Agencies are generally welcome to participate in Army Reserve exercises.
-Participation of forces from other nations often require a more formal approval process because of federal statute, DoD/HQDA policy, and existing
+Participation of forces from other nations often require a more formal approval process because of federal statute, DoD/HQDA policy, and existing contracts.

 For instructions on viewing this product offline or on a mobile device, please Click Here.